Image Matching Filtering and Refinement by Planes and Beyond: Evaluation details

 so that both the unit vectors are rescaled according to the GT baseline length $\parallel\mathbf{\tilde{t}}\parallel$.
 The fixed factor $z=10$ is used to translate errors from meters to angles when directly plugging $\rho^+$ into Eq.~\ref{angle_error} instead of $\rho$ in the AUC calculation.
 This corresponds to replace the angular thresholds $\theta$ of Eq.~\ref{angle_theta} implicitly by pairs of thresholds

 The translation thresholds $t_+$ are reasonable since the 3D scene extensions are roughly of the order of 100 m.
 This metric pose accuracy estimation provides a reasonable choice able to discriminate when the real baseline is negligible with respect to the whole scene so that the viewpoint change appears as rotation only.
 In this case, the translation angular component can be quite high as noise but it does not affect the pose estimation effectively.
 Using Eq.~\ref{translation_angle} would stress this error without a real justification~\cite{heb}.
 Likewise above, the corresponding AUC values for the chosen pose estimation between Eq.~\ref{pose_fundamental} and Eq.~\ref{pose_essential} will be denoted by AUC$^F_{@(\theta,t_+)}$, AUC$^E_{@(\theta,t_+)}$ respectively, for the given threshold pair $(\theta,t_+)$.
-The final metric accuracy scores are given by the average over the $(\theta,t_+)$ value pairs and indicated \textbf{AUC$^F_\square$} and \textbf{AUC$^E_\square$}, respectively, where the `$\square$' subscript indicates the metric translation error according to Eq.~\ref{translation_metric}.
+The final metric accuracy scores are given by the average over the $(\theta,t_+)$ value pairs and indicated \textbf{AUC$^F_\square$} and \textbf{AUC$^E_\square$}, respectively.

 For the planar dataset, the homography accuracy is measured analogously by AUC.
 The pose error is replaced by the maximum of the average reprojection error in the common area when using one of the two images as a reference.
 In detail, assuming that both images have the same resolution of $w\times h$ px., the shared pixel sets for each image are respectively